Pandey-Pankaj/Meditation/README.md

 # Meditation
-This contains all the resources related to meditation research including neuroscience, cognitive science, computational, machine learning
+This contains all the resources related to meditation research including neuroscience, cognitive science, computational, and machine learning

 # Books